Design a buying pathway

 Review the library of innovation pathways.

-To refine the pathway and start to build a procurement strategy, buyers should first mobilise a buying team of subject matter experts who can contribute their knowledge.
+To refine the pathway and start to build a procurement strategy, buyers should first mobilise a buying team of subject-matter experts who can contribute their knowledge.

 Read about how to mobilise your buying team.

 Equipped with a draft pathway, buyers should define the scope of innovation that will be the basis of the market approach.
-Innovation scope will capture insights that help the buying team understand the problem, market intelligence that can inform some likely (but non-exhaustive) solutions and lead to a detailed and optimised innovation pathway.
+Innovation scope will capture insights that help the buying team understand the problem, conduct market research that can inform some likely (but non-exhaustive) solutions and lead to a detailed and optimised innovation pathway.

 Read how to scope for innovation.